 Visier is an interesting case in point.
-Visier is a cloud-based provider of workforce intelligence solutions, in essence providing insight for management about their workforce and optimization models for their future organization success.
+Visier is a cloud-based provider of people analytics solutions, in essence providing insight for management about their workforce and optimization models for their future organization success.

 Historically, such insight was provided (if at all) by a locally developed set of queries and reports using spreadsheets or data warehouses and business intelligence (BI) tools.
 The market for spreadsheets and BI tools has developed over 20 years of hard work by a handful of large companies, such as Business Objects (now SAP), Cognos (now IBM), Hyperion (now Oracle) and Microsoft.
 The total product revenue in this market is about $15B annually, with perhaps another $40B in custom services that are necessary to make the BI technology work.

 The challenge with this approach is a very high cost (often $10M or more), very long lead-times (often more than 2 years), and a high risk of project failure due to technical complexity.
 In addition, BI tools require a significant degree of technical competence from the user, which most business people do not possess.